ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 of those Clients that started issuance between the time of the Origin's challenge and the corresponding token redemption.
 Depending on the number of Clients using a particular Issuer during that time window, the set can be small.
-Appliations should take such side channels into consideration before choosing a particular deployment model and type of token challenge and redemption context.
+Applications should take such side channels into consideration before choosing a particular deployment model and type of token challenge and redemption context.